bytecodealliance/regalloc.rs/docs/interface-proposal.md

     // virtual register number.
 We could wrap this to provide
     // a type-safe translation that indexes Reg::VReg through
-    // the mapping and passes Reg::RReg straight through. type RegMap = Vec<Reg>;
+    // the mapping and passes Reg::RReg straight through.
+    //
+    // TODO: we may also want to consider a sparse data structure
+    // (HashMap<Reg, Reg> for example) if warranted by data. type RegMap = Vec<Reg>;

 The information for each instruction is provided as a few register